MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

 If the service metadata package is in preview mode, you must create the PreviewKey registry entry on your test computer.
 For more info about configuring the PreviewKey registry entry, see [Creating a Preview Package](../dashboard/index.yml).

-**Note**
+> [!NOTE]
-You do not have to enable test signing to test a service metadata package that is in preview mode.
+> You do not have to enable test signing to test a service metadata package that is in preview mode.

 After the PreviewKey registry entry is created, plug in your mobile broadband device and ensure that it shows in the Networks list.
 If it does not, see the [Troubleshooting](#troubleshooting) section for more info.